asweigart/ezsheets/README.md

 # EZSheets

-A Pythonic interface to the Google Sheets API that actually works as of September 2022.
+A Pythonic interface to the Google Sheets API that actually works as of October 2022.

 ## Installation and Setup